Interview Question: “Describe Your Typical Work Week"

 What do you do at work all day?
-This is a common question asked at job interviews, and it's your chance to show that your experience matches the job requirements and that you have the personal qualities the company looks for in its employees.
+This is a common question asked at job interviews.
+Describing your typical work week is your chance to show that your experience matches the job requirements and that you have the personal qualities the company looks for in its employees.

 Consider the position you are applying for and how your current or past positions relate to it.
 Make a list of some of the key tasks you do in a typical work week.
 Review your list and check off the tasks that match the requirements of the position you're seeking.
 Focus on those tasks when answering this question.